 By communicating data quality, you can alert stakeholders and other interested parties when data does not meet agreed-upon standards and provide a reporting method for tracking data compliance through time.
 Reporting capabilities can be integrated as a component of an organization's overall business performance management system or as a stand-alone dashboard for reporting data quality.

 In this lesson, you will deploy and configure a map service to implement dashboard reporting of errors detected in your data.
 A map service is required to manage requests for reporting data quality results.
-Customers will leverage this service using the Reviewer Dashboard widget for the Web AppBuilder for ArcGIS.
+Customers will leverage this service using the Reviewer Dashboard widget for the ArcGIS Web AppBuilder.

 Deploy the Data Reviewer results service

-ArcGIS Data Reviewer for Server includes a service definition (*.sd) file for its map service used in managing and reporting data quality results.
+Data Reviewer includes an ArcMap runtime-based service definition ( *.sd) file for its map service used in managing and reporting data quality results.
 You will create this service using the publishing tool found in the ArcGIS Server Manager app.

 - Click Services on the top banner.